How to get started

 Increase Protection

 SSH is notorious because of the numerous attacks that are attempted on it.
-If your system is reachable outside your local network, we recommend you take extra measures to protect your bmc.
+If your system is reachable outside your local network, we recommend you take extra measures to protect your BMC.

 - Disable PasswordAuthentication.

-SSH keys provide better security to passwords for ssh authentication.
+SSH keys provide better security to passwords for SSH authentication.
 This page has a good tutorial on how to set up key authentication.
 While reading this tutorial, consider client1 as your own machine and server1 as the BMC.
 BMC IP explains how to determine the IP address for copying the keys.

 - Disable root login